‘The Restoration of Cumbrian Peatlands: Quantifying the Carbon Benefits of Blanket Bog Restoration’

 - Unmanned Aerial Vehicles (UAVs).

 - GIS Software.

 In due course, our vision is to take peatland restoration to the next level, accounting for various costings previous studies have failed to address; owing to an intensive, well informed project.
-We want to implement new protocols for peatland restoration – responding to how pristine, degraded, or previously restored peatlands should be conserved/manipulated to sequester the maximum amount of carbon, and ultimately negate carbon loss in the UK.
+We want to implement new protocols for peatland restoration – responding to how near natural, degraded, or previously restored peatlands should be conserved/manipulated to sequester the maximum amount of carbon, and ultimately negate carbon loss in the UK.